osrf/gazebo_tutorials/actor/tutorial.md

 [[file:files/full_animation.gif|300px]]

-### Skin file and animation file

-When using the animation tag, we need to give it an animation file.
-This file can be the same one as that for the skin, or any other file which has a compatible skeleton.

-For example, the files `walk.dae` and `moonwalk.dae` are compatible so they can be mixed with each other.
-The person walking has a green shirt, and the person moonwalking has a red shirt.

-* If you want a person moonwalking with a green shirt, use `walk` for the skin and `moonwalk` for the animation.

-* If you want a person walking with a red shirt, use `moonwalk` for the skin and `walk` for the animation.

-### Interpolate X

-Did you notice on the actor above how the skeleton animation got faster and slower to match the trajectory?
-That's because the `<interpolate_x>` flag was set to true.
-Try setting it to false and you'll see how the actor seems to be sliding on the ground.
+Try playing with the times and the distances in the waypoint, and you'll see that the actor's legs will move faster or slower depending on the trajectory.

 # Closed-loop trajectories

 You just learned how to create actors and set their trajectories through SDF.
 The limitation to that is that the trajectory is running in an open-loop, that is, it is not taking any feedback from the environment.
-Now we're going to learn how to change the trajectory dynamically using plugins.
+Now we're going to take a look at an example of how to change the trajectory dinamically using plugins.

 > **Tip**: If you're not familiar with Gazebo plugins, take a look at some [plugin tutorials](http://gazebosim.org/tutorials?cat=write_plugin) first.